forestryio/forestry.io/hugo/content/blog/for-static-sites-theres-no-excuse-not-to-use-a-cdn.md

 This is exactly what a CDN can do for us!
 CDN stands for **Content Delivery Network**, and its purpose is to replicate resources to a network of **edge nodes** distributed all over the world.
 When a user requests a resource hosted by the CDN, they are routed to the edge node closest to them.

-To demonstrate this, I enlisted the help of my friend Chris (Instagram: [@chrismaustphotos](https://www.instagram.com/chrismaustphotos/)) who lives on the other side of the USA in San Diego, California.
+To demonstrate this, I enlisted the help of my friend Chris (IG: [@chrismaustphotos](https://www.instagram.com/chrismaustphotos/)) who lives on the other side of the USA in San Diego, California.
 For this experiment, I had us both run the `ping` command against two hosts.
 The first host was the same `ec2.us-east-1.amazonaws.com` from the previous example, and the second was `forestry.io`.
 Forestry is hosted on AWS’ CloudFront CDN, so I was expecting it to take him longer to reach the `us-east-1` server, but for us both to reach `forestry.io` quickly.
 The results confirm this hypothesis:

 ### Ping Response Times